PERIODS (STILL) DON'T

 Keep updated on the socials, and share our work with everyone you know.

 Psssst: what NOT to do... send us pads.
 We still can’t work with large groups of volunteers to process physical donations of pads at our storage unit – meaning that right now we have a veritable pad mountain at Safestore, and not enough resource to unpack, sort and distribute them.
 So whilst we love pads and we love you, please don’t send us physical donations, as we simply can’t handle them.
 Thank you!

 Thank you so bloody much for your support .
 It is very much appreciated.

 (If you're able to)

-How to access period products from our Take What You Need (TWYN) scheme
+How to access period products

-The TWYN scheme will be available to everyone, but you will either need to collect the products or organise someone to do so.
+We will operate a “take what you need” (TWYN) service from our Safestore facility in Alexandra Palace, where donations can be collected.
+The scheme is available to everyone, but you will either need to collect the products or organise someone to do so.
 You do not need to have worked with us before, or be signed up as a current partner.
-You may send a trusted third party to collect supplies on your behalf, e.g. taxi drivers.
+If you would like to collect donations from our TWYN unit, please email first to obtain access instructions.

-In the event of our suppliers no longer being able to deliver, we will support regional groups wherever possible on a case by case basis. i.e. we may be able to support the cost transport of products out of London.
+Wherever possible, we will continue to deliver through our suppliers Easho or Medino to the centres which remain open.
+Please contact us if you need further supplies.
+In the event of our suppliers no longer being able to deliver, we will support regional groups wherever possible on a case by case basis. i.e. we may be able to support the cost of transport of products out of London.